Unity-Technologies/unity-cache-server/README.md

 npm install github:Unity-Technologies/unity-cache-server -g
 ```
 ## Usage
->Default options are suitable for quickly starting a cache server, with a default cache location of `./cache5.0`
+>Default options are suitable for quickly starting a cache server, with a default cache location of `.cache_fs`
 ```bash
 unity-cache-server [arguments]
 ```